mf2ed/mf2ed.github.io/_posts/2023-06-20-monster-math.md

 in general increase their AC by 3, not 4.

 ### Player Characters
 So how does a martial PC stack up to this?
-By these rules, a creature's AC will increase by 10 more than you'd expect from a purely level-based perspective.
+By these rules, a creature's AC will increase by 10 more than what you get by just leveling up.

 A player's AC will however only increase by 7 over the same 20 levels.
 Going from Trained to Expert to Master increases the AC by 4, while magical armor increases by another 3.